ouspg/LLM-Secure-Deployment/README.md

 4. Navigate to `https://localhost:3006` via a browser and you can use the application.

+> [!NOTE]
+> Generation of the first response message of the chatbot may take a while as the input and output filters will be downloaded after the first user message.

 ## <p align="center">Direct deployment</p><a name="direct-deployment"></a>
 The application can be deployed directly without sandboxing it with Docker.
 Direct deployment was done with Ubuntu 24.04 and Python 3.12.3.